WazirX (WRX) Price Hits $0.68 on Top Exchanges

-WazirX (WRX) traded down 0.1% against the dollar during the 1-day period ending at 23:00 PM Eastern on March 28th.
-WazirX has a market cap of $260.44 million and $25.42 million worth of WazirX was traded on exchanges in the last day.
-One WazirX coin can now be purchased for about $0.68 or 0.00001440 BTC on cryptocurrency exchanges.
-During the last seven days, WazirX has traded 20.1% higher against the dollar.
+WazirX (WRX) traded up 5.3% against the US dollar during the one day period ending at 20:00 PM Eastern on April 1st.
+One WazirX coin can now be bought for about $0.68 or 0.00001466 BTC on cryptocurrency exchanges.
+WazirX has a market capitalization of $258.53 million and approximately $20.77 million worth of WazirX was traded on exchanges in the last 24 hours.
+During the last seven days, WazirX has traded up 8.2% against the US dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.